MIKNOTAURO/astronomer-ee/docs/pages/guides/google-cloud.md

 ```bash
 gcloud projects list
 ```

-Create a static IP address with the following command:

 ## Configuration File

 Once you have cloned the helm repository, change into that directory.
 The helm charts are built to be customizable and tailored to your unique environment.
 The way we customize an installation is through a YAML configuration file.
 This file can contain global configurations that are used in multiple charts, or chart specific configurations.
 Global configurations are underneath the top-level `global` key.
 Chart specific configurations will be nested under top-level keys that correspond to the chart name.
 For example, to override values in the `airflow` chart, you will need to create a top-level key, `airflow`, and nest configurations under it.